Distributed Inference with Sparse and Quantized Communication: Theoretical Guarantees for Algorithm

-$\bullet$ \textbf{Sparse communication introduced by event-triggering:} Observe that being able to eliminate each false hypothesis is enough for learning the true state.
-In other words, agents need not exchange their beliefs on the true state (of course, no agent knows a priori what the true state is).
-Our event-triggering scheme precisely achieves this, as evidenced by claim (i) of Proposition \ref{prop:sparsity}: every agent stops broadcasting its belief on $\theta^*$ eventually almost surely.
 In addition, an important property of our event-triggering strategy is that it reduces information flow from uninformative agents to informative agents.
 To see this, consider any false hypothesis $\theta\neq\theta^*$, and an agent $i\notin\mathcal{S}(\theta^*,\theta)$.
 Since $i\notin\mathcal{S}(\theta^*,\theta)$, agent $i$'s local belief $\pi_{i,t}(\theta)$ will stop decaying eventually, making it impossible for agent $i$ to lower its actual belief $\mu_{i,t}(\theta)$ without the influence of its neighbors.
 Consequently, when left alone between consecutive event-monitoring time-steps, $i$ will not be able to leverage its own private signals to generate enough ``innovation" in $\mu_{i,t}(\theta)$ to broadcast to the neighbor who most recently contributed to lowering $\mu_{i,t}(\theta)$.
 The intuition here is simple: an uninformative agent cannot outdo the source of its information.
-This idea is made precise in claim (ii) of Proposition \ref{prop:sparsity}.
-To further demonstrate this facet of our rule, Corollary \ref{prop:tree} stipulates that when the baseline graph is a tree, then all upstream broadcasts to informative agents stop after a finite period of time.
+This idea is made precise in claim (ii) of Proposition \ref{prop:sparsity}: {on almost all sample paths, there exists a (sample-path dependent) time $T_2(\omega)$, such that at each event-monitoring time-step $t_k > T_2(\omega)$, agent $i$ never transmits $\mu_{i,t_k}(\theta)$ to \textit{all} its neighbors.
+That is, there exists at least one $j\in\mathcal{N}_i$ to which $i$ does not transmit $\mu_{i,t_k}(\theta)$.

+To further demonstrate that our rule promotes sparse communication, we consider the setting described in Corollary \ref{prop:tree} where the baseline graph is a tree, and for every pair of states, there is a unique informative agent that can distinguish between them.
+Our result states that all upstream broadcasts to such informative agents stop after a finite period of time, almost surely.
+In other words, for this setting, our rule provably ensures that eventually, information flows only from informative agents to uninformative agents.} {} {\begin{remark} It should be noted that the limit conditions in Eq. \eqref{eqn:functions} are specific to Algorithm \ref{algo:ETmin}, and, as such, are only sufficient conditions for learning the true state.
+The condition on graph connectivity is also not necessary, and can be relaxed.
+However, the assumption of global identifiability is in fact necessary when agents make conditionally independent observations; see \cite{mitra2019new} for more details on this topic. \end{remark}}